-Sectional drawings will be required on sites which have differing ground levels, or where a change in ground levels is being introduced (including garden decking).
-Sectional plans may also be accompanied by spot level drawings across Ordnance Datum, or information regarding finished floor and land levels.
+Sectional drawings will be required:

+- on sites which have differing ground levels and/or where a change in ground level is being introduced (including garden decking).
+Such plans should include existing and proposed finished floor and land levels; and - where habitable rooms are proposed in basements and/or roof spaces.